HippyHay/linked-blog-starter-md/Real Estate/Chapter 6.md

 - **Custom homes** - built to the custome specifications of a home buyer

 #### Zoning
 Impacts what can be built where, under what conditions, and how much of each construction is allowed.
-Divisionermitted, prohibited, and regulates the use of land.
-Create Zoning ordinacnes,
+Division of land within a jurisdiction into different districts that uses are permitted, prohibited, and regulates the use of land.
+Create
+**Zoning ordinances** - local laws that control how land is used and what structures can be built Developers have to be aware of zoning laws, enforced by local government

+### Video closeout
+Real estate provides jobs in agents, apraisers, attornets, and accountants Brokergage is invovled in:
+Sales, Leasing, Counceling, propery management, valuation, Developement an